 Welcome to the aluminium brazing blog site.
 We will regularly be publishing articles about aluminium brazing in this blog and we look forward to your comments, remarks and questions.
-Behind the scenes in this blog are the specialists for aluminium brazing from Solvay Fluor.
+Behind the scenes in this blog are the specialists for aluminium brazing from SOLVAY.
 This blog is a corporate blog and offers you new, additional ways to communicate with us.

 Case Study A radiator core retrieved from service was examined for a suspected premature corrosion related failure.
 Upon closer metallographic examination, no evidence of corrosion was found at the failed area.
 Header: AA4343/ AA3005 Tube: AA4343/ AA3003 It was concluded that the cause of the failure was […]